 You will need to place items on hold at the library before they can be picked up.
-You can either call us to place holds for you (starting Thursday, May 14) or sign into your account and place holds online (starting Monday, May 18.)
+You can either call us to place holds for you or sign into your account and place holds online.
 You’ll need your library card number and PIN to sign in.
 You can contact us if you don’t know one or both of those numbers.

 Pick up will be available during our branches’ regular hours seven days a week until 15 minutes before the branch closes.

 (Please don’t come unless to the library unless you know your holds are ready, and please don’t come to the library and then try to place a hold.
 This will create delays for other patrons.)

 To prevent the spread of COVID-19, MPL staff will abide by best health practices, including wearing facemasks, as dictated by health authorities and the governor’s office.

 Items can be returned in our dropoff boxes.
 All returned items will be quarantined for two days before they are circulated again.